-The Women's Innovation Network (WIN) is a nine-month, cross-disciplinary program that helps UO faculty, researchers, students, and entrepreneurs in our community build skills that minimize gender-based barriers to success in innovation so that they can bring their research to market or launch and sustain their businesses.
+The Women's Innovation Network (WIN) is a nine-month, cross-disciplinary program that helps UO faculty, researchers, students, and entrepreneurs in our community navigate gender-based barriers to bringing their research to market or launching and sustaining their businesses.

 A cohort of twenty participants attend monthly seminars, social events, and dedicated mentor calls to learn, explore, and discover together.
 After they complete the program, participants will have the knowledge and confidence they need to engage with private industry or move forward with an accelerator to launch their business.

 WIN fosters long-term relationships among participants, mentors, and industry leaders.
 We also offer access to leaders in company formation, fundraising, business pitches, grants, rhetoric and pragmatics, and public-private partnerships.